Daisuke-Kanaizumi/q-special-functions/README.md

 Savage, Sills, On an identity of Gessel and Stanton and new little Gollnitz identities, 2009

 M. A. Bershtein, A. I. Shechechkin, q-deformed Painlev\`e \tau function and q-deformed conformal blocks, arXiv, 2016

+Isojima, Konno, Mimura, Murata, Satsuma, Ultradiscrete Painlev\`e II equation and a special function solution, JOURNAL OF PHYSICS A: MATHEMATICAL AND THEORETICAL, 2011